These 5 ways to make a relationship work when you’re too different will work whether you just started to date or have been together for a long time.

 It true that you’re not too different, you just don’t communicate well.
 But as most people who broke up with their ex because their ex believe they were too different or incompatible can attest; defensiveness doesn’t stop the other person from thinking and feeling that the relationship can’t work.

-Too much difference can be draining and can cause a great deal of conflict in a relationship especially when the differences rub the other person the wrong way.
+Most couples and relationships have both similarities and differences, but when the difference far outweigh the similarities; it causes a great deal of conflict.
+Many couples find that their differences rub the other person the wrong way.
 Even two people who love each other very much may find themselves unable to tolerate each other.

-But just because you’re attracted to, or are in a relationship with someone who feels like the polar opposite of you doesn’t mean the relationship is doomed.
+But just because you’re attracted to, or are in a relationship with someone who feels like the polar opposite of you; it doesn’t mean the relationship is doomed.
 With the right attitude, mindset and commitment you can build a foundation for lasting love.